hltj/kotlin-web-site-cn/docs/topics/object-declarations.md

 }
 ```

 ## Object declarations

-[Singleton](http://en.wikipedia.org/wiki/Singleton_pattern) can be useful in several cases,
+[Singleton](http://en.wikipedia.org/wiki/Singleton_pattern) may be useful in several cases,
 and Kotlin (after Scala) makes it easy to declare singletons:

 ```kotlin
 object DataProviderManager {